morris27sky/Twitter-behat/README.md

 cd features
 vi TwitterDirectMessaging.feature

-copy and paste the feature f
+copy and paste the feature from the feature file TwitterDirectMessaging.feature